openstack-archive/senlin/doc/source/contributor/api_microversion.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the idea of an API change is discussed with the core team and the
-concensus has been reached to bump the micro-version of Senlin API, you can
+consensus has been reached to bump the micro-version of Senlin API, you can
 start working on the changes in the following order:

 1. Prepare the engine and possibly the action layer for the change.
 One STRICT